• Skip to main content

 Baking and decorating

-These cookies bake for about 9-10 minutes but this can vary depending on how thick you rolled them and how big the cookies are.
-We have some mini gingerbread that bake faster than the regular sized ones.
+These cookies bake for about 9-10 minutes but this can vary depending on how thick you roll them and how big the cookies are.
+We have some mini gingerbread that bake faster than the regular-sized ones.

 To decorate, I frost with standard powdered sugar frosting or royal icing that I make with aquafaba.